-Soft on the inside, crunchy around the edges and covered in a maple glaze makes these cookies pretty much irrestibile!
+Soft on the inside, crunchy around the edges and covered in a maple glaze, these maple brown sugar cookies are pretty much irresistible!

 I am a huge fan of brown sugar.
 I often will substitute white sugar in a recipe with brown sugar.
-I love the slightly deeper flavor the brown sugar gives things, especially baked goods.
-The addition of brown sugar to this Brown Sugar Vanilla Bean Ice Cream is fabulous and it also works well with this Brown Sugar Shortbread Cookie.
+The brown sugar gives it a slightly deeper flavor.

-After the cookies cool slightly, I use a plastic baggie to pipe on the glaze, just clip the corner of the bag and pipe your glaze onto the cookies.
+After the cookies cool slightly, I use a plastic baggie to pipe on the glaze, just fill the bag with icing and clip off the corner of the bag and pipe your glaze onto the cookies.

 I love the combination of chewy and crispy in a cookie and this one has it all.
 I dare you to eat just one!